 Saints Robotics is a student-led organization, which allows students to take charge of their own learning.
 Our egalitarian relationship between veterans and newcomers, and members and mentors, empowers students to learn and make a difference regardless of previous experience.

 Furthermore, we practice gracious professionalism (Commonly referred to as being GP) — an important aspect of the FIRST Robotics Competition — where all teams treat each other with respect and lend a helping hand, even while in competition.
 Saints Robotics also takes this philosophy out of the competition and into the community, and aims to encourage all members to be involved in service and outreach projects.

 Our team’s activities center around the FIRST Robotics Competition.
 Every year we receive a new game from FIRST and we as a team build a robot, to compete with, for that game during competitions.
 FIRST also rewards teams during competition for the work they do around their communities that help spread and promote STEM.
 Furthermore, FIRST reward teams for their qualities like their organization or their inclusiveness.

 View our previous competition history.

-Not only does the team build robots, but it also emphasizes the importance of community outreach through its Helping Hounds program.
-Every year the team organizes robotics demonstrations including ones at local elementary school science fairs, Boys & Girls Clubs, at Girl Scout meetings, as well as at our own school.
+Not only does the team build robots, but it also emphasizes the importance of community outreach.
+Every year the team organizes robotics demonstrations including ones at local elementary school STEM nights, community events and fairs, and even our own school.
 In addition, the team is dedicated to creating engineering focused programs for elementary schoolers and has hosted the Saints Engineering Robotics Camp, a physical camp, and the newly created Interlake Saints Online Learning Experience, a virtual camp.